whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2025-spring/05-laser-cutting-fabrication/05-13-laser-cut-3d-print-and-assemble-project-version-1-assignment.md

 - Where can the design be made more interesting and appealing?
 - Are there places to add geometric or organic contours, rather than just rectangles?
 - Is each piece an individual component?
+- How does the fastener work?
+- Do the 3D Printed Threads have enough clearance with offset faces?

 ## Make Updated Renders of Your Project